 Obama can't destroy me, not with news coverage anyway.

-But he the media is not gonna be able to intimidate anybody here.
+But the media is not going to be able to say, they're not going to intimidate anybody here.

 In fact, the AP, get this.